antonme/openapi-dsl/README.md

 # Lingvo DSL Dictionary API Server

-A simple OpenAPI-compliant server for Lingvo DSL dictionary lookups Have no official connection whatsoever to either ABBYY or Lingvo.
+A simple OpenAPI-compliant server for Lingvo DSL dictionary lookups.
+> Has no official connection whatsoever to either ABBYY or Lingvo.

 ## Features